with Evan Roche

 The large open wedge in the structure is also important to us.
 Passersby can witness and observe and interrupt; the conversation is never closed off or exclusive to those already within the structure.
 Context/place are not afterthoughts.
 They are acknowledged in an unmistakable way.

 All seats are the same, those gathering are the audience for one another, there is no stage.
 There is enough walkway space for people to enter and exit the structure whenever they want.
-Some gatherings in the structure can be curated around specific issues or used as a tool for community deliberation and conflict resolution.

 The seating structure is designed to be safe, affordable and easy to assemble and take apart.
 It is stored compactly in a crate.
 It can be built and broken down over and over again as needed.
 Each piece/part of the structure is light enough for a range of ages/bodies to pick up during assembly.
-It can be assembled for particular occasions, when a community needs to solve a problem, to share stories, get to know one another.
-When it is no longer needed it is simply stored away.
+It can be assembled for particular occasions, when a community needs to solve a problem, to share stories, etc. When it is no longer needed it is simply stored away.
 The act of assembling and disassembling the structure becomes a meaningful part of the process.

 We look forward to evolving this project.